masaikk/vue-websocket-handler/README.md

 ```

-in a vue file, you could use `sendMessage`
+in a vue file, you can import this handler and override `sendMessage` in `setup()` function like this:

 ```typescript
 import { webSocketHandler } from "../config/webSocket";